 Delays in diagnosis can result for many reasons.
 The first hurdle many endometriosis patients encounter is just trying to get a doctor to take them seriously when they report their pain.
 It may be due to the sex and gender bias in medicine for people assigned female at birth, a racial bias, or from the doctor’s lack of knowledge on endometriosis, but many patients report having their pain dismissed over and over again; being told that it’s “all in their head”, stress, or anxiety; or being told that pain for people assigned female at birth is “normal.”

 Once that hurdle to be taken seriously is crossed, gynecologists may believe the patient and suspect endometriosis but, due to a lack of training in the disease, are unable to diagnose it.
-They may not recognize the suggestion of its presence on scans such as ultrasounds or MRIs, or know that not all types of endometriosis show up on these scans, and therefore a negative scan doesn’t necessarily mean the patient doesn’t have endometriosis.
-Laparoscopy with a pathology report is the only way to have a definitive diagnosis of endometriosis, but many gynecologists who are not skilled in recognizing the various appearances or locations of endometriosis may miss obvious signs of the disease during surgery an exploratory surgery.
+They may not recognize the suggestion of its presence on scans such as ultrasounds or MRIs, or know that not all forms of endometriosis show up on these scans, and therefore a negative scan doesn’t necessarily mean the patient doesn’t have endometriosis.
+Laparoscopy with a pathology report is the only way to have a definitive diagnosis of endometriosis, but many gynecologists who are not skilled in recognizing the various visual appearances or locations of endometriosis may miss obvious signs of the disease during an exploratory surgery.

 For More Info